What is Green Woodworking?

 Do you take custom orders?

 I do not take custom orders.
-If you sign up for my updates at the bottom of this page, you'll find out first when batches of new work get added to my webshop.
-Sometimes I also offer things on my Instagram account before I put them up for sale here.
+If you sign up for my updates at the bottom of this page, you'll find out first when batches of new work get added to my webshop, or when I have work on sale.